 First, Spaniards are Hispanic, not Latino.
 Second, is it really about the color of the skin?
 No. Color doesn’t denote diversity.
 Background denotes diversity.
-Diversity is more than just the color of your skin or what is under those cloths.
+Diversity is more than just the color of your skin or what is under those clothes.
 It is the idea that people of different backgrounds, experiences, and histories are allowed to participate in a company and help improve it.
 Even if they don’t have an idea about a certain group of people from the world, they can get more information by interacting with the employee from that origin.
 The diverse culture of a company can be improved by implanting a character in each employee to respect all the people regardless of the place they come from.
 Another way to accomplish the same is by using documentaries and travel vlogs that can be showcased in a business tv player of the office.
 This could be a way to promote diverse culture in the office.
-The better hire would be to find people intimately experienced in Latino culture, obviously.
+The better hire would be to find people intimately experienced in Latino culture.
 Regardless of the color of their skin, to grow your Latino appeal, your company would need to hire someone who cognitively understands the diversity present in the market.
 See where this is going?
 There are a lot of companies that take a diverse group of employees to help grow their market.
 They train them and hone their skills to communicate with the customers in specific areas.
 For instance, some employers might focus on providing effective communication training for teams of such employees to turn them into key workers who would be of great value to the company’s success.
 (Note: Such training sessions might stress the verbal, non-verbal, and written forms of communication) With effective training done, they could soon turn out to be assets for a company.
 That said, the loss of such people may lead to a lot of turmoil in the firm, which is why businesses even get key person insurance to protect themselves from the unfortunate demise of these important individuals.